Links

 Download Lab::Measurement

-Lab::Measurement allows to perform test and measurement tasks with Perl scripts.
+Lab::Measurement allows to perform test and measurement tasks with Perl 5 scripts.
 It provides an interface to several instrumentation control backends, as e.g. Linux-GPIB or National Instruments' NI-VISA library.
-Dedicated instrument driver classes relieve the user from taking care for internal details and make data aquisition as easy as
+Dedicated instrument driver classes relieve the user from taking care of internal details and make data aquisition as easy as

-A typical measurement script is based on the high-level interface provided by the modules Lab::Instrument and Lab::Measurement.
-The former silently handles all the protocol overhead.
-You can write commands to an instrument and read the result.
-Drivers for specific devices are included, implementing their specific command syntax; more can easily be added to provide high-level functions.
-The latter includes tools for metadata handling (what was that amplifier setting in the measurement again?!), data plotting, and similar.
+The Lab::Measurement software stack consists of several parts that are built on top of each other.
+This modularization allows support for a wide range of hardware on different operating systems.
+The protocol overhead is silently handled - you can write commands to an instrument and read out the result.
+Drivers for specific devices are included, implementing their command syntax; more can easily be added to provide high-level functions.
+Lab::Measurement includes tools to automatically generate measurement loops, for metadata handling (what was that amplifier setting in the measurement again?!), data plotting, and similar.

 How to obtain

-Lab::Measurement is free software and can be downloaded from CPAN.
-The source code archive is hosted at Gitorious, where you can also obtain the newest pre-release code and browse the version history.
-If you would like to contribute, just send us your patches, merge requests, ... :) For browsing the code we also have a direct gitweb access.
+Lab::Measurement can be downloaded from CPAN.
+The source code archive can be found at Github, where you can also obtain the newest pre-release code and browse the version history.
+For browsing the code we also have a direct gitweb access.

 Documentation

-Quite some documentation of Lab::Measurement (PDF format) is available.
-This documentation includes a tutorial on using Lab::Measurement (outdated).
+Quite some documentation of Lab::Measurement is available.
+This documentation includes a tutorial on using Lab::Measurement.
 Detailed installation instructions are provided as well.
-In addition, there's also a collection of back-end specific documentation and links.
+In addition, there's also a collection of hardware back-end specific documentation and links.

 Authors and history

-The Lab::VISA system was originally developed by Daniel Schröer and continued by Andreas K. Hüttel, Daniela Taubert, and Daniel Schröer.
+The Lab::VISA packages were originally developed by Daniel Schröer and continued by Andreas K. Hüttel, Daniela Taubert, and Daniel Schröer.
 Most of the documentation was written by Daniel Schröer.
 In 2011, the code was refactored mostly by Florian Olbrich to include the Bus and Connection layers; subsequently the name of the entire package collection was changed to Lab::Measurement.
+David Kalok, Hermann Kraus, and Alois Dirnaichner have contributed additional code.
+The Lab::XPRESS high-level layer was added by Christian Butschkow, Stefan Geissler and Alexei Iankilevitch.
+Since 2016 development is pushed ahead by Simon Reinhardt with the port of the entire module stack to Moose.